getgauge/docs.gauge.org/reports.rst

 report is generated in ``reports`` directory in the project.
 The format of JSON report is based on this `JSON Schema <https://apoorvam.github.io/json-report>`__.

-Find more information about this plugin `here <https://github.com/apoorvam/json-report#json-report>`__.
+Find more information about this plugin `on Github <https://github.com/apoorvam/json-report#json-report>`__.

 .. note::

     This plugin is a community contributed plugin.
-For any query/feature raise an issue `here <https://github.com/apoorvam/json-report/issues>`__.
+For any query/feature raise an issue `on Github <https://github.com/apoorvam/json-report/issues>`__.